Richland County COVID-19 Update 8/27/2020

 Contact: Micah Drummond, BSN, RN, 618.392.6241

-Richland County has had 88 positive cases to date.
-More cases are expected to be confirmed locally as the virus continues to spread.
+Richland County has had 64 positive cases and two outbreaks to date.
+More cases can be expected to be confirmed locally as the virus continues to spread.
 The number of cases can be reduced by adhering to public health guidance on social distancing, washing hands frequently, wearing face coverings, disinfecting commonly touched surfaces and staying home if you feel ill.

-If you have had significant exposure – within six feet for longer than 15 minutes – to a known-COVID positive case, please self quarantine for 14 days from the date of last contact.
-This period of time allows symptoms to develop and pass without posing additional risks to others.
+Public health officials are investigating these cases and will be speaking with individuals who may have had significant exposure – within six feet for longer than 15 minutes.
+Through this investigation, public health officials may place other individuals on home quarantine for a period of time which allows symptoms to develop and pass without posing risks to others.
 If you are contacted by public health officials, please respond promptly.

 COVID-19 shares many symptoms with more common respiratory diseases.
 If you have a fever, cough or difficulty breathing, call your health care provider for further guidance.
 In addition, the Illinois Department of Public Health has established a 24-hour COVID-19 hotline at 1-800-889-3931.